Presenting our ultimate food guide to Bugis and its collection of amazing restaurants, cafes and bars.

 Bugis food guide: Best restaurants, cafes and bars

 Elevated Singaporean cuisine is the name of the game at Nutmeg & Clove.
-Its latest dinner menu features innovative renditions of classic local dishes.
-Start off with otak otak: made with sea bass and rempah, this boasts a good amount of heat and has a light, fluffy texture.
-The assam batang is also a must-try (it definitely stole our hearts!).
-Rich and robust, the spicy cream stew will have you sopping up every drop with the accompanying fluffy garlic Hainanese toast.
-Wash it all down with tipples from the innovative new menu titled Flavours & Memories Volume 6: The Cocktail Diaries.
-This selection of drinks is inspired by a traveller’s account of visiting Singapore.
+Its dinner menu features innovative renditions of classic local dishes.
+Start with mala sweet potato fries, and then taste the rendang mac and cheese and fried “carrot” cake.
+Wash it all down with tipples from its latest innovative menu, inspired by beloved local personalities and television characters.
 We especially love Garden City, a refreshing and herbaceous concoction comprising Hendrick’s gin and infused musk melon.

 Nutmeg & Clove, 8 Purvis Street, Singapore 188587